My Boss's Daughter: Plot

 T.J., the drug dealer, discovers the 'drugs' he collected earlier was actually flour, so he threatens to kill Tom if he doesn't return his money.
 T.J. tries to open a safe and steal the money.
 However, Tom gives him sleeping pills mixed with alcohol which sends him into a coma.

 As they think T.J. is dead, Audrey and her friends bury him.
 Later, T.J. escapes from the grave and threatens to kill Lisa.
 With Red's help, Tom rescues Lisa and she falls in love with him.
 He then goes to get her father, but on the way back the owl gets into the car making Tom lose control of the car and crash into the house.
 They find police officers in the house looking for T.J., who ends up getting arrested.

 Jack is enraged by the damages done to the house and throws Tom out.
-The next day, he hears his son explaining to Lisa how she should stand up to their father and go back to Tom.
-Jack realizes his mistakes and gives Tom a promotion.
+He plans to take him and Lisa to Thailand.
+The next day, while looking for the owl on a tree branch, he overhears his son explaining to Lisa how she should stand up to their father and go back to Tom along with how he has treated them.
+Red bails Jack out of jail to help him get to the airport in time.
+Jack realizes his mistakes and gives Tom a promotion while Hans instead goes to Thailand.